tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

-After conquering Seattle last year, they decided to take a little vacation and skip the first big tournament (ESL KL) in December.
-After that, it was a little bit of everything.
-During Wallachia, Mira did confess that the team had been struggling with motivation and the effort they put forth for that event paid off with a very exciting five game series triumph over Xtreme.
-As this season comes to a close, they do seem to be Mode: Grind as they are the only directly invited TI team to compete in *2* tournaments after Riyadh.
+After conquering Seattle last year, they decided to take a little vacation and skip the first big tournament of the new season (ESL KL) in December.
+Since then, it's been a little bit of everything.
+During Wallachia, Mira did confess that the team had been struggling with motivation this year, but the effort they put forth for that event paid off with an exciting five game win over Xtreme.

+As this season comes to a close, they do seem to be Mode: Grind as they are the only directly invited TI team to compete in *two* tournaments after Riyadh.

 **What would success look like?** The range of results for Spirit is truly unmatched.
 One moment they're winning the biggest prize pools in Dota history, the next they're getting 4<sup>th</sup> place in DLS23 online qualifiers after losing to Na\`Vi (no offense to Na\`Vi).
 When they're on, they're <i>on</i>.
 And, well, they have won two out of the three TIs they've shown up to...